RedBird Capital picks 15% stake in Rajasthan Royals

 On its silver jubilee, the men behind Quantum Advisors introspect on the value of investing.

-RedBird, which is founded by former Goldman Sachs Partner Gerry Cardinale, announced the stake acquisition in a statement on Thursday.
+Francis believes that the next teams that could potentially vie for such investments are likely to be teams that have more democratic equity ownership such as Delhi Capitals, Kings XIPunjab, Royal Challengers Bangalore, where multi-party ownership make the transfer of equity easier.

-"The IPL is a dynamic league with a global audience and forward thinking mindset regarding fan and player engagement," Cardinale said in the statement.
+However, Santosh said, “Some of the teams are under complete ownership of large business houses and whenever these business owners decide to unlock value, we might see more such transactions.”

-RedBird also recently picked up a minority stake in Fenway Sports Group, who own English soccer team Liverpool and baseball's Red Sox, the XFL, and they are also the majority owner of French football team Toulouse.
+RedBird also recently picked up a minority stake in Fenway Sports Group, which owns English soccer team Liverpool and baseball's Red Sox, the XFL, and they are also the majority owner of French football team Toulouse FC.

 Get more of your favourite news delivered to your inbox